 Kratom Withdrawal Timeline

-While there have not yet been enough studies performed to get a clear picture of kratom withdrawal in humans, we can look at some documented cases to get a rough idea of the time involved in the acute phase of kratom withdrawal.
-Having very similar symptoms to opioid withdrawal, going through withdrawal from kratom appears to take a similar amount of time.
-Depending on the amounts and length of time that someone used kratom, the acute phase of withdrawal lasts roughly 4 to 7 days.
-It is highly recommended to seek medical help when facing kratom withdrawal.
+There have not yet been enough studies performed to get a clear picture of kratom withdrawal in humans.
+We can look at some documented cases to get a rough idea of what is involved in the acute phase of withdrawal.
+Kratom withdrawal shares similarities to opioid withdrawal.
+Because of this, the timeline is similar as well.
+Depending on the amount and length of time that someone used kratom, the acute phase of withdrawal lasts roughly 4 to 7 days.
+It is recommended to seek medical help when facing kratom withdrawal.

 First 24 Hours

-Withdrawal symptoms will begin around 12 hours from the last time someone used kratom.
+Withdrawal symptoms begin around 12 hours from the last time someone used kratom.
 The first symptoms will be excessive sweating with an increase in anxiety.
-This starts off very mild and usually escalates dramatically over the first day.
-From roughly 12 to 24 hours after the last kratom use muscle, joint, bone pain, abdominal pain and nausea, and visual distortions may be expected.
-A fever is also expected to begin during the first day and possibly worsen.
-Anxiety will increase throughout the day and night and insomnia is extremely common during the first few days.
-Cravings for kratom may also begin at this point alongside mood swings, but the appearance of mood swings and their intensity varies greatly between people.
+This starts off very mild and usually escalates over the first day.
+From roughly 12 to 24 hours after the last kratom use, individuals may experience: